seshadrichowdaryg/yantra/README.md

 ## Introduction

 Welcome to Team Yantra's solution repository for the O'Reilly Architectural Kata - 2023.
-The repository holds our thought process behind the solution for the Kata - Road warrior App/Web - and propose an architecture satisfying Road warrior's goals.
+The repository holds our thought process behind the solution for the Kata - Road warrior App/Web - and proposal of an architecture satisfying Road warrior's goals.

 ## Problem Analysis